At every stage of life, there is always learning.

 And even though I now consider myself healed from PTSD—meaning that I have successfully rewired my brain into healthier patterns so that I no longer feel victimized by my past and meaning that I no longer require that label to make progress on my awakening journey—the reality is that my endocrine system, my physical body, is still catching up.

 For years I have faithfully practiced healthy eating, daily meditation, and Reiki self-healing.
-And the situation still persists.
+And the situation with my hands still persists.

 I’ve been so angry with the Universe.
 Why haven’t I been healed yet, when I’ve been so diligent to follow the path of healing?